omahs/rgbif/README.md

     * Note: we used to have a function `gbifmap()` that used `ggplot2` to plot data from the occurrence API, but it's been removed - see package [mapr][]

+## Requests per time period (aka "throttling")

+So as not to put too much burden on GBIF's services, we limit your requests across all functions to 60 requests per minute, or 1 request per second.
+This is hard coded, so there is no way around it.
+We understand this may be frustrating to some, but it does help make GBIF morer reliable for all users with this throttling.

 ## Installation